-If you were connected through Remote Desktop while updating the network drivers, you’ll probably get disconnected for a moment, but the client should be able to restore the connection automatically after the drivers have been installed successfully.
+If you were connected through Remote Desktop while updating the network drivers, you’ll probably get disconnected for a moment.
+The client should be able to restore the connection automatically after the drivers have been installed successfully.

-In some cases, it is possible to have another application unintentionally using the same port as Remote Desktop, which can cause connection issues or prevent RDP from connecting.
+In some cases, it is possible that another application unintentionally uses the same port as Remote Desktop.
+This can cause connection issues or prevent Remote Desktop from connecting.

-Check the ports used by programs by entering the command below on Command Prompt.
+Check the ports used by programs.
+Enter the command below on Command Prompt.

 netstat -a -o

 Netstat will print out a list of IP addresses and port numbers they use.
-Look for rows with your RDP port number (3389 by default) and check the program ID (PID) at the end of these lines.
-One PID will belong to the RDP service, but if you see another PID using the same port these will conflict with one another.
+Look for rows with your Remote Desktop port number (3389 by default) and check the program ID (PID) at the end of these lines.
+One PID will belong to the RDP service.
+If you see another PID that uses the same port, these will conflict with one another.

 To find out which programs the PIDs belongs to, use the following on Command Prompt.

-Remote Desktop will be listed as svchost.exe TermService, any other PID using the same port number is causing issues.
+Remote Desktop is listed as svchost.exe TermService, any other PID that uses the same port number causes issues.

 Change RDP port number

-Should you find a port conflict, you can resolve it by changing the port used by one of the applications.
-Microsoft recommends to ideally change the port used by any other applications, but if this is not possible, the port number Remote Desktop listen to can be changed with a couple of steps.
+If there is a port conflict, you can resolve it by changing the port used by one of the applications.
+Microsoft recommends to ideally change the port used by any other applications.
+If this is not possible, the port number Remote Desktop listen to can be changed with a couple of steps.

-Changing the port number can also help to reduce intrusion attempts through obfuscation, but this should not be your only method of security.
+Change the port number because it can also help to reduce intrusion attempts through obfuscation.
+This should not be your only method of security.